Skip to content

 Week 10–12: Completion and move in

-On completion day, the mortgage funds are transferred, the seller’s mortgage is repaid, and you receive the keys.
-Arrange your removal company for this date.
+On completion day the mortgage funds are transferred, the seller’s mortgage is repaid, and the keys are yours.
+Book your removal company for this date.

 What causes delays?